The transmission spectrum of the potentially rocky planet L 98-59 c: Exploratory Analysis of Potential Atmospheres with PLATON

 PLATON is open-source retrieval software developed by \citet{zhang2019}, which comprises a forward model and an algorithm for Bayesian inference.
 Though there are minor differences, it essentially uses the same forward model as Exo-Transmit \citep{kempton2017}.
 The software assumes an H$_2$-He/dominated atmosphere, and though it has recently incorporated free retrieval capabilities, in this study we exclusively used the version which assumes chemical equilibrium.
 Though these constraints naturally limit the types of planetary atmospheres that can be explored, it was useful in contextualizing the spectrum and investigating the likelihood of an H$_2$-dominated atmosphere on L~98-59~c.

 Table~\ref{tab:l98_priors} describes the parameters and their priors for the PLATON atmospheric retrieval.
 We allowed planet radius, C/O, metallicity, temperature, and cloudtop pressure to vary, and assumed an isothermal temperature profile.
 C/O and metallicity dictate the elemental ratios in the atmosphere, which are input with temperature into a chemical equilibrium code \citep[ggchem;][]{woitke2018} to determine the abundance of every species at every pressure layer.
 Each chemical parameter was given a prior set by computational limits (most notably T$_{min}$=300~K), and the mass/radius priors were set by literature values \citep{Demangeon2021}; we included stellar radius and planetary mass in order to propagate the literature uncertainties forward.
 The retrieval utilized nested sampling \citep{skilling2004, speagle} with 200 live points to sample the parameter space and calculate a Bayesian evidence for the model.
-The assumed C/O ratio is the Solar value.